Housing in Austin

 Once you know that you will attend UT, you should begin researching and arranging housing as early as possible.
 Housing is limited, especially within walking distance of campus.

 Note: This option is currently unavailable to English Language Center students.

-Living in on-campus UT dormitories, owned and operated by UT Division of Housing and Food Services, is available for international students.
+Living in on-campus UT dormitories, owned and operated by University Housing and Dining, is available for international students.
 Priority is given to freshmen.
 Apply as early as possible (no later than May 1) as spaces are limited.
-For on-campus housing, contact: University Housing & Dining, (512) 471-3136, email@example.com.
+For on-campus housing, contact: University Housing and Dining, (512) 471-3136, firstname.lastname@example.org.